andrewhinh/thendisnever/README.md

 # The End is Never

-A script to make an LLM talk with itself until enlightenment.
+A script to make an LLM talk with itself for eternity.

 ## Requirements